This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

-Internal staff that will need training to administer the solution.
+Internal staff that needs training to administer the solution.

-Internal staff that will need training to author on the solution.
+Internal staff that needs training to author on the solution.

 Stakeholders are the key persons and/or roles that have a significant interest in the project.
 Some will be contributing towards the project budget.